 Muddy Hands Festival

 The Muddy Hands Festival is an event to encourage children and families to enjoy playing outdoors and being among nature, bringing unstructured play into their everyday lives.
-We aim to engage children’s curiosity, letting them choose their own path with immersive experiences, hands on learning and a greater understanding on how to co-exist on this planet with local flora, fauna, and the natural environment. 🌿🌞🌸🦋🐛
+With our partners Nature Play WA and the Plastic Free Riverpark Program the City of Canning aims to engage children’s curiosity.
+By letting them choose their own path with immersive experiences, hands on learning and a greater understanding on how to co-exist on this planet with local flora, fauna, and the natural environment. 🌿🌞🌸🦋🐛

 This free event features plenty of have a go activities aimed at children aged 3 - 15 (though of course all are welcome!)